Alumni Hall Triple Housing

 Who's assigned to these rooms?
 Why was I chosen?

 Freshmen.
-In the past, two in every ten freshman students will be living in triples.
 These are the last rooms we assign, so the freshmen in these rooms are among the last new students confirmed by the University to receive on-campus housing.
 Assignments are made based on housing deposit date.

 How long will I be assigned to a triple room?